 Active TB – Treated with several medications that are often taken for 9-12 months or longer.
 It is very important that people who have active disease finish their medication and take it exactly as prescribed.
 If they stop taking the medicine too soon they can become sick again; if the medicine is not taken correctly, the germs that are still alive may become resistant to those drugs.
 TB that is resistant to drugs is harder and more expensive to treat.

 NOTE: All medications for TB are free in Ontario.
-Your Health Care Provider can order these medications from Elgin St. Thomas Public Health.
+Your Health Care Provider can order these medications from Southwestern Public Health.